 We were booked in with the Newquay Watersports Centre to go on a kayaking adventure, but the night before heading out I had a funny tummy and I decided it was best to avoid any intense activity and especially anything that involved water.
 But these guys were amazing, and they offer an array of activities for families, couples and groups to enjoy.
 With over 20 years industry experience, our award-winning activities guarantee grin-inducing fun for all.
 Surfing, bodyboarding, coasteering, SUP, Kayaking; they do it all and more, here in Cornwall’s adventure capital.

 Set on one of the prettiest headlands anywhere in the world, St Ives is a beautiful town and the stunning Porthminster beach attracts thousands every year.
 The seafront Tate St Ives gallery has rotating modern art exhibitions, focusing on British artists.
-Nearby, the Barbara Hepworth Museum and Sculpture Garden, in the modernist artist’s former studio, displays her bronzes and other works.
-Boat trips go to Seal Island, just west of town, to see the seal colony.
+Here you can find the Barbara Hepworth Museum and Sculpture Garden, and you can also head out on a boat trip if you fancy spending some time on the water to visit the famous seal colony.

 It’s also worth visiting Newquay, whether you are staying close or not.
 Newquay is a town on the north coast of Cornwall, known for sandy Fistral and Watergate Bay beaches, where waves from the Atlantic Ocean create strong surf.
-On the seafront, the Blue Reef Aquarium features an underwater tunnel going through a coral-reef tank with pufferfish, sharks and rays.
-Further inland, surrounded by tropical gardens, Newquay Zoo is home to lions, wildebeest and sloths.
+Without even having to go in to the water, at the Blue Reef Aquarium you can see pufferfish, sharks and rays or if mammals suit you better you can visit Newquay Zoo, where you can find lions, tigers and flamingos.
 We spent some time here over the few days we were staying at Bedruthan Hotel, and loved it’s proximity to Newquay.

 The Minack Theatre is Cornwall’s world famous open-air theatre, carved into the granite cliff and set in glorious gardens overlooking the spectacular panorama of Porthcurno Bay.